Pomiculture/GAN-Vitis-AI/README.md

 + the host machine must have a PCIe port (donner def) https://ubuntu.com/
 + screen folder tree
-+ + axe amelio profiling vaitrace
-+ Overlays, or hardware libraries, are programmable/configurable FPGA designs that extend the user application from the Processing System of the Zynq into the Programmable Logic.
-Overlays can be used to accelerate a software application, or to customize the hardware platform for a particular application.
-An FPGA overlay is a virtual reconfigurable architecture that overlays on top of the physical FPGA configurable fabric.
-From this definition, we can see that an FPGA overlay is a machine architecture that is able to carry out certain computation.
 ---
 + Some ideas of improvement to be made : forme du tenseur d’input bizarre malgré spécification à compilation et pas pb quand tuto dire que insdspiré de tuto mnist qui explique workflow classifier